Comparative study of the kinetic properties of proton and alpha beams in the Alfv\'enic wind observed by SWA-PAS onboard Solar Orbiter: Introduction

 \section{Introduction}

-The solar wind is a turbulent quasi-collisionless magneto-fluid expanding in the interplanetary space at super-sonic and super-Alfv\'enic speed.
-The velocity distributions of the ions forming the solar wind plasma generally exhibit conspicuous non-Maxwellian features \citep{asbridge1974,feldman1973a,feldman1973b,feldman1974,feldman1993,marsch1982a,marsch1982b,kasper2008,verscharen2011,marsch2012} such as beams of accelerated ions and temperature anisotropies.
+The solar wind is a turbulent quasi-collisionless magneto-fluid expanding in the interplanetary space at supersonic and super-Alfv\'enic speed.
+The velocity distributions of the ions forming the solar wind plasma generally exhibit conspicuous non-Maxwellian features \citep{asbridge1974,feldman1973a,feldman1973b,feldman1974,feldman1993,marsch1982a,marsch1982b,kasper2008,verscharen2011,marsch2012,matteini2007,matteini2013,goldstein1995,goldstein2000,goldstein2010} such as beams of accelerated ions and temperature anisotropies.
+Temperature anisotropies can significantly impact particle dynamics and generate fluctuations.
+As stressed by \cite{matteini2013}, temperature anisotropy can provide a source of free energy for plasma instabilities.
+If the anisotropy exceeds a certain threshold, unstable fluctuations scatter particles towards a more isotropic structure.
+The dominant temperature direction loses energy, which gets transferred to other components and electromagnetic fluctuations.
+This leads to a decrease in kinetic energy and an increase in the local power of fluctuations, resulting in cooler particles.
 In particular, proton velocity distributions in fast Alfv\'enic streams are characterized by a largely anisotropic core, with $T_{\perp} > T_\|$, and by a secondary beam population.
 On the other hand, velocity distributions within non-Alfv\'enic slow and intermediate wind speed often exhibit an isotropic core but an overall temperature anisotropy with $T_{\perp} < T_\|$, typically due to a high-energy tail or to the presence of a resolved proton beam \citep{marsch1982b}.
-Proton beams, identified for the first time by \cite{feldman1973a}, were studied in detail using Helios observations in the inner heliosphere, ACE and WIND/SWE at $1au$ and Ulysses in the outer heliosphere and at high-latitude \citep[see the extensive review by][and references therein]{feldman1997}.
+Proton beams, identified for the first time by \cite{feldman1973a}, were studied in detail using Helios observations in the inner heliosphere, ACE and WIND/SWE at 1 au and Ulysses in the outer heliosphere and at high-latitude \citep[see the extensive review by][and references therein]{feldman1997}.
 In Alfv\'enic high-speed streams, the proton beam abundance is usually around 10\% of the core proton population \citep{marsch1982b} while the drift velocity of the beam relative to the proton core tends to be quite larger than the Alfv\'en speed.